YashaswiniSampath/Probabilistic-reasoning-for-NLP-and-Vision/README.md

 ### (3) Discussion of any problems you faced, any assumptions, simplifications, and/or design decisions you made.

-1. Emission probability: we tried calculating the probability by just calculating the match count i.e. if train[h][w]==test[h][w] it performed very badly as it matched many spaces.
+1. Emission probability: Tried calculating the probability by just calculating the match count i.e. if train[h][w]==test[h][w] it performed very badly as it matched many spaces.
 Later replaced that by considering different weights for different comparisons (such as pixels, and blanks).
 2. Designing the dictionary for Viterbi algo computation, we designed it to store a tuple of prob and output list
 3. The Emission probability calculation after different permutations and combination of calculation probability like using : math.log to minimize the compute